dolthub/docs/content/introduction/what-is-dolt.md

 Query OK, 1 row affected (0.21 sec)
 ```

-The state of the Dolt SQL Serve when queried at the production branch is now set to a commit prior to the one that caused an outage, and it was achieved with a single SQL query.
+The state of the Dolt SQL Serve is now set to a commit prior to the one that caused an outage, and it was achieved with a single SQL query.

 ### DOLT_COMMIT
 Suppose that we want to write some data to Dolt and create a commit against a running Dolt SQL Server.
-We can use Dolt specific SQL functions that expose the Git-like version control features.:
+We can use Dolt SQL functions that expose the Git-like version control features.:
 ```
 msql> SELECT DOLT_COMMIT('-m', 'This is a commit', '--author', 'John Doe <johndoe@example.com>');
 ```

 We have now committed a new state of the database, which can be queried against and checked out.

-## Conclusion
-Dolt is a version controlled SQL database.
-It implements the MySQL dialect augmented with additional features to expose Dolt's version control features.
-Dolt's version control features are inspired by Git, and the semantics should be familiar to Git users.